bvarnai/respository-installer/README.md

 #### Options

-- `--use-local` - use the local copies of the script/configuration and do not update (for testing)
 - `-y, --yes` - skip user prompts
 - `--link` - use symlinks to target directory
 - `--branch` - overrides `branch` setting in configuration
 - `--stream` - specifies the `stream` of the configuration

+#### Options for testing

+- `--no-self-update ` - no not update the script itself
+- `--use-local-config` - use a local configuration file

 ##### Link mode